jarvinmito/amito-dev/src/app/(amito)/(v2)/blog/contents/tax-calculator.md

 - Enter current monthly gross income.
 - It will automatically compute everything, from my contributions to taxes, as well as my take home pay.

-### Understanding how to compute tax

-Ready to ditch the accounting headaches and embrace the 21st century?

 ### Upcoming updates

 - Tax table and contribution table highlighter -- to show where in the tables I fall at and why.